fvwmorg/fvwm/manpages/fvwm.rst

 **Style** \* *IconBox* 64x300−0−0@p

-Xinerama support can be configured to use a primary screen.
-Fvwm can be configured to place new windows and icons on this screen.
+Xinerama support can be configured to use a primary screen. |fvwm| can be configured to place new windows and icons on this screen.
 The primary screen is screen 0 by default but can be changed with the **XineramaPrimaryScreen** command.